hanqe8/stratis-healthcare-op-dashboard/README.md

 8. Open the KPI Tree and review Daily, Weekly, and Monthly views.
 9. Generate an Executive operating brief.
 10. Switch to Detailed mode and inspect the reasoning trail.
-11. Export the brief as Markdown.
+11. Export the brief.
 12. Export synthetic cases as CSV.

-This walkthrough demonstrates the core operating loop:
+This walkthrough demonstrates the complete operating loop from signal detection to leadership-ready reporting.

-> Signal → Blocker classification → Risk/SLA prioritisation → Recommendation → Human decision → Escalation/action → Outcome → Governance log → Operating brief

 ---

-## Governance Boundary
+## Governance boundary

-This MVP is an operations decision-support artifact.
+This MVP is an operations decision-support artefact.

 It does not: